jlcarr01/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 Time series plot of the average number of steps taken.
-Create a new dataframe with mean, then plot line graph:
+Create a new dataframe with mean, then plot line graph.
+(Note: filename for plot is *2-Steps_per_interval* )

 ```r